Khomeyn: Khomeini house

 A family house in Khomeyn was the birthplace of former supreme leader Ayatollah Ruhollah Khomeini, the founder of the Islamic Republic of Iran.
-Birth certificates show that he was born on 24 September 1902 as the anniversary of the Prophet Muhammad's daughter Fatimah, but his actual birth date was 17 May 1900.
 The house became a historical monument and museum.

 The house was set on fire on 17 November 2022 during the Mahsa Amini protests; and days after the death of Kian Pirfalak, an Iranian child killed during the Izeh Bazaar Massacre.
 Online social media showed a crowd cheering as flames were seen emerging from the house.
 Tasnim News Agency denied that a fire had occurred and stated that the house was "open to the public".

+Demographics

+Population

+At the time of the 2006 National Census, the city's population was 64,031 in 17,399 households.
+The following census in 2011 counted 70,053 people in 21,477 households.
+The 2016 census measured the population of the city as 72,882 people in 23,334 households.

+Geography

+Location

+Khomeyn is in the south of the province, in a fertile plain, about 160 km from Qom and 325 km from Tehran.

+Climate

+The climate of Khomeyn is a moderate mountainous inclining to a semi-desert one.
+Winters are cold and summers are moderate.